 Dried bamboo shoots, soaked and boiled to soften

-Optional: Add to the stock seaweed, 1 daikon, 1/4 cup small dried fish, 1 knob ginger, or apples.
+Optional: Add to the stock dried kelp, 1 daikon, 1/4 cup small dried fish, 1 knob ginger, or apples.

 Choose soup bones that have joints and cartilage for maximum flavor.
 Bring the pot of water to a boil and add the bones and keep it boiling for about 10 minutes.
 Then dump out all the bones and liquid into a colander.
 Rinse the bones to remove blood and other impurities.